Reinforz/twitter-oauth2-blog/README.md

 <img src='https://raw.githubusercontent.com/Reinforz/twitter-oauth2-blog/main/images/6.5.png'>

-Of course clicking on the `authorize app` button lead to a `Cannot GET /oauth/twitter` response as we havent implemented the backend yet.
+Of course, clicking on the `authorize app` button leads to a `Cannot GET /oauth/twitter` response, as we haven't implemented the backend yet.

 #### Me query
 Let's request for the current logged in user from the frontend through a hook, `client\hooks\useMeQuery.ts`: